mg25608/Pygame-Pong/INSTRUCTIONS.md

 ## Guide
 1) Download the project via the download button or from here (directly), https://github.com/mg25608/Pygame-Pong/archive/master.zip
-2) Extract everything from the "src" file into a brand new file
+2) Extract everything from the "src" file into a brand new folder (desktop recommended)
 3) Done.
 To start the game, double click on the "start.bat" file, assuming you're on Windows (if not, use the terminal and navigate to the folder then typing "python main.py" to start it)